txdev/nuage_shim/doc/gluon_api_spec.rst

   url: https://wiki.openstack.org/wiki/Gluon
   email: bh526r@att.com

-.. _ObjectsDef:

 ObjectsDef
 ++++++++++
 .. csv-table::
    :header: "Pattern Field", "Type", "Required", "Description"
-   :widths: 6, 5, 3, 20
+   :widths: 10, 5, 3, 20

-   {name}, ObjectDef_,  true, Field/Value Object definitions
+   [_a-zA-Z][_a-zA-Z0-9]*, ObjectDef_,  true, Field/Value Object definitions

 The ObjectsDef allows one or more objects to be specified for the API.
-The *{name}* should be a camel case name with no spaces.
+The field name should follow the lexical definitions for a Python identifier.

 **Example**